 To understand what perceptions feel like, imagine the initial thoughts that run through your head when you find yourself in a heated argument with your partner.

 For example, do you assume your partner is always losing control?
 Do you think nothing you do will ever be good enough?
 Do you assume your partner is running away or abandoning you emotionally?
-Do you think you have to fix the situation any way you can?
+Do you think you have to fix the relationship any way you can?

 These are all examples of negative perceptions that can then influence how you then behave and communicate with your partner.
 If your thoughts are negative at that moment, then you will likely behave accordingly in a way that will push your partner away, not connect them to you.

 Our Thoughts Create Our Feelings, Which Lead to Reactions

 Another important point to remember is that perceptions serve as the bridge between emotion and responding to that emotion.
 In other words, perceptions are most often caused by anger or frustration — secondary emotions that are fueled by fear and pain.